feelfreelinux/cspot/README.md

 - cmake (version 3.18 or higher)
 - gcc / clang for the CLI target
 - [esp-idf](https://github.com/espressif/esp-idf) for building for the esp32
-- ffmpeg for playback on the desktop CLI version
+- portaudio for playback on MacOS
 - downloaded submodules
 - python libraries for the [nanopb](https://github.com/nanopb/nanopb) generator